Nahis/connector-salesforce-mapping-fsl/README.md

 ## Triggers
 In general you can deploy the triggers "as is" as there's very little logic in them - just a call to the relevant `DispatchTriggerHandler` method.
 Although you may want to verify the triggering event to make sure they're sufficient/necessary (i.e. `after insert` and `after update`).

-All the triggershave been prefixed with the `Dispatch` but in your instance you can rename them as necessary or include the code snippet into an existing trigger.
+All the triggers have been prefixed with `Dispatch` but in your instance you can rename them as necessary or include the code snippet into an existing trigger.
 You will need to create the following triggers (feel free to drop the Dispatch prefix and ensure they are being triggered off the appropriate object):

 * Dispatch[YourServiceProvider] - for FSL we named this `DispatchServiceTerritory`
 * Dispatch[YourFieldWorker] - for FSL we named this `DispatchServiceResource`
-* Dispatch[YourWorkOrder] - for FSL we named this `DispatchAppointment`
+* Dispatch[YourWorkOrder] - for FSL we named this `DispatchServiceAppointment`
 * Dispatch[Note] - for FSL we named this `DispatchNote` (uses standard Notes object)
 * DispatchJob - this trigger works off the `dispconn_Job` object so you should be able to leave it as is